hammerlab/biokepi/README.md

 Biokepi is split into 4 libraries:

-- `Biokepi_run_environment`: is the common API used all accross the library (incl. extensions to Ketrew's EDSL, and the `Machine.t` interface to computing infrastructure).
+- `Biokepi_run_environment`: is the common API used all across the library (incl. extensions to Ketrew's EDSL, and the `Machine.t` interface to computing infrastructure).
 - `Biokepi_environment_setup`: provides a set of (*optional*/*customisable*)